derek-watson14/Thunderstruck/WEEKLY_STATUS.md

 **Automated testing** - Tool: Python Unittest / Assigned: Jess, Derek?
 - [ ] Create starter list of tests (Jess)

+Starter List of Tests:
+- Does the webpage render the text "Hello World"
+- Does the full inputted flashcard text typed by the user appear in the SQL database?
+- Does the user's score reflect the number of correct answers?
+- Does the login page recognize old credentials (users who have regististered previously?)
+- Does the flashcard flip?

+User Stories:
+-I would like the tool to create a subdeck of questions I got wrong so I can review just those ones again.

 ---
 ### Week 2 - Meeting Date: 6/26/22